truhy/f2h_uart_de10nano/readme.md

 Amend it with this guide to boot FPGA .rbf file from a U-Boot script:<br />
 https://github.com/zangman/de10-nano/wiki/Creating-a-Bootscript

+Alternatively use my bash shell scripts and patch files located in the scripts folder

 ## For more info and other projects